TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 }
 ```

-<sup>Alternative implementation by @lolc4t.</sup>
+<sup>Alternative solution by @lolc4t.</sup>
 {.caption}

 ## Conclusion

 This was an interest challenge to make as it helped refresh my binary exploitation skills despite me sucking at pwn challenges.
-I was also happy that players came up with different solutions, challenging my biases on the concept of a successful gadget chain.
+I was also happy that players came up with different solutions, challenging my biases on what makes a successful gadget chain.

-Overall, this has been a great experience (and hopefully the same goes for others).
+Overall, this has been a fun experience exploring and exploiting a niche use case of C++ serialization libraries.
 I have a few variant challenges I might present in future CTFs.
 We'll see if they make it out.

 Special thanks to [thehackerscrew CTF team](https://www.thehackerscrew.team/) for hosting my CTF challenge and to the players who opened my mind by sharing their solves.